Retirement savings plan () - mandatory company

 Capital outflow

-Compulsory payments
+Mandatory payments

 But if the monthly amount of the annuity does not exceed €110, the annuity may be converted into capital by mutual agreement between the insurer and the beneficiary of the annuity.

-In this case, the share of capital corresponding to the compulsory payments of the company is subject to income tax, in the category of pensions and pensions, but without application of the 10%.
+In this case, the share of capital corresponding to the compulsory payments of the company is subject to income tax, in the category of pensions and pensions, but without the application of the 10%.

 The share of capital corresponding to earnings is subject to the PFU (single flat-rate levy), but with the possibility of an option for the application of the progressive income tax scale.